-I’m a dancer, a certified Rolfer™ and Yoga teacher.
 I’ve been a student of the human body since my childhood being involved in extensive martial arts training (Shotokan Karate/ Okinawan Kobudo) and professional dancing.
 I was privileged to grow up with Sufi traditions and ethiquete through my family.
 At age 22 I became a disciple of Sufi Master Javad Nurbakhsh and later his son Alireza Nurbakhsh having them as my spiritual Master receiving their guidance and teachings which are parallel to the path of Yoga.

 How did I get into Yoga?

 I found yoga at first a means of finding equanimity during the stress of University and dance training, and it was that thread of balance that got me hooked in 2003.

 It was not until 2009 and finding the Ashtanga Vinyasa system in Madrid, taught by Borja Romero, that I experienced the profound and transformative impact that a dedicated and daily practice can have on all aspects of life.

 Other than the different Ashtanga studios I got to practice in due to traveling for dance and studying, I was privileged to study and practice with different senior teachers, receiving their adjustments, observing how they teach and pass on knowledge to other practitioners.
 Some of the figures who inspired me to get deeper into this practice are: Richard Freeman, Peter Sanson, Rolf Naujokat, David Garrigues (Teacher Tracker), Linda and Gerald Diss (TTC) , John Scott, Sarah Hatcher and Kristina Karitinou.

 I have completed the Advance A sequence under the guidance of Sarah Hatcher and Kristina Karitinou, two amazing and inspiring women.